jeremy-edward-bauerle/LegendSRD/edited-output/monsters/hand-edit.md

 Conditions: Agony, Exhaustion.
 Antidote/Cure: Anti-venom.
 Some cultures have perfected anti-venom remedies which have a Potency of 1D20+10.
-The anti-venom must be introduced with a successful First Aid or Healing roll and add their Potency as a bonus to the victim’s Resilience roll to fight the venom throughout its duration.
+The anti-venom must be introduced with a successful First Aid or Healing roll and add their Potency as a bonus to the victim's Resilience roll to fight the venom throughout its duration.

          Dice            Average               1D20        Hit Location           AP/HP
 STR           4D6             14                    1-6         Right Head             3/6